fluxfederation/on_form/README.md

 You aren't limited to having one primary model - if your form is made up of multiple models pass more than one key to `expose`, or call it multiple times if you prefer.
 They'll automatically be saved in the same order you declared them.

-In this example, the new models we're exposing are associated with the first one, so we don't need to pass them in to the constructor:
+In this example, the new models we're exposing are associated with the first one, so we don't need to pass them in to the constructor.

 	class HouseListingForm < OnForm::Form
 	  attr_reader :house, :vendor